A message from your Board:

 Section 3.
 Removal

-The Board of Directors may remove any officer whenever in its judgment the best interests of the Corporation would be served thereby.
+The Board of Directors may remove any Officer whenever in its judgment the best interests of the Association would be served thereby, but such removal shall be without prejudice to the contract rights, if any, of the officer so removed.

 Section 4.
 Resignations